-Partake in some local wine tasting with scenic vistas of the foothills or try your luck at Chicken Ranch Casino with 24-hour gaming action.
-The Chicken Ranch Casino expansion includes a luxury hotel and conference center.
+Partake in some local wine tasting with scenic vistas of the foothills or try your luck at the all new Chicken Ranch Casino Resort featuring 24-hour gaming action, luxury hotel, multiple restaurants, and conference center.

 Visit Chinese Camp, a California Historical Landmark, which was once home to 5,000 Chinese miners in addition to as many Americans and Europeans.
 Today, the town is mostly abandoned, and the buildings are being reclaimed by nature.